 CAS PO 578 The United States as a World Power

+Prerequisite: junior standing or consent of instructor.
 The course material is organized along a debate format.
 Although the course is primarily concerned with twentieth-century US foreign policy, attention is also given to eighteenth-and nineteenth-century issues.
-Open to juniors, seniors, and graduate students only.
+Meets with GRS HI 859.

 CAS PO 586 Science Fiction and World Politics